 Mabel was also an active member of the Women’s Equal Franchise Association which campaigned for universal franchise for all women, as opposed to the more restrictive goal of other groups.
 Ernie described her as “a natural Communist who had lived Communism all her life”.

 Mabel and Ernie were married in 1895.
 The couple lived in West End.
 Ernie worked at various stores as a sales assistant including Heaslop’s cash and carry grocery store at Woolloongabba.
 He became involved in socialist activities and was one of the founders and a driving force of the Brisbane branch of the Socialist League and later the Socialist Democratic Vanguard.
 Due to the reputation he gained from involvement in associated activities, he progressively found employment more difficult.

 The Lanes left for the colony of Cosme in 1903 along with the three of their four children who had been born by that time.
 This move had taken a lot of effort including taking on a boarder for some years to save for the travel costs of the whole family.

-Cosme was a breakaway colony from New Australia in Uruguay founded by Will Lane following disagreements with other colonists on issues such as alcohol and relationships with indigenous Paraguayans.
+Cosme was a breakaway colony from New Australia in Paraguay founded by Will Lane following disagreements with other colonists on issues such as alcohol and relationships with indigenous Paraguayans.
 Will later left and another brother John Lane became the leader, recruiting Ernie and Mabel on a trip to Australia in 1901.
 In that year, John Lane travelled by bicycle from Adelaide through NSW finishing at Toorak Station near Clermont, Queensland recruiting new members for Cosme.